mpnunez/Quantum-Linear-Algebra/README.md

 Solution of the Quantum harmonic oscillator using a plane wave basis set

 Final project for Spring 2013 CHEG827
+University of Delaware
+Department of Chemical and Biomolecular Engineering

 Shows how to formulate a basic quantum chemistry problem as an eigenvalue problem.
 Computational time is saved by using eigs instead of eig in Matlab.
 Eigs uses Krylov